Goupil Advert - January 1989

 Golf Portable: Small by design - big in business

-Goupil was a French company that had been established in 1979, but which mostly produced computers for the French government.
+Goupil - or more properly Societé de Micro-informatique et Telecommunications (SMT) Goupil - was a French company that had been established in 1979 and which mostly produced computers for the French government.

-After its core government market collapsed in the latter half of the 1980s, it started progressively inflating its sales figures and became the subject of a criminal investigation in 1991, after it declared bankruptcy with debts of 700 million Francs[2], which is about £170 million in 2024.
+After budget cuts led to the collapse of its core government market in the latter half of the 1980s, it started progressively inflating its sales figures and eventually became the subject of a criminal investigation in 1991, after it declared bankruptcy with debts of 700 million Francs[2], which is about £190 million in 2024.

-The Goupil Golf was a not-quite-laptop portable machine based around a 10MHz Intel 80286, with 640K RAM, a hard disk and just two expansion slots, but only for short-length expansion cards.
+The Goupil Golf of the advert was a not-quite-laptop portable machine based around a 10MHz Intel 80286, with 640K RAM, a hard disk and just two expansion slots, and these were only for half-length expansion cards.

 It actually reviewed very well, with Simon Jones writing in a benchtest of the machine in January 1988's Personal Computer World that: